 Effective July 12, 2016, we entered into a seismic services agreement (the "Seismic Agreement ") with Terrex Pty Ltd. ("Terrex").
-Per the terms of the Seismic Agreement, Terrex is to conduct a 3D seismic survey (the "Survey") comprised of from approximately 175 to approximately 200 square kilometers on the southwest portion of the Prospect.
-We believe that Terrex will start the 3D seismic fieldwork on or about August 10, 2016, after regulatory approvals have been acquired and an archeological review of the survey area has been completed.
-It is expected the field data acquisition will require about two months to complete, after which the data will then be processed and interpreted by other contractors.
+Per the terms of the Seismic Agreement, Terrex is to conduct a 3D seismic survey (the "Survey") comprised of approximately 180 square kilometers on the southwest portion of the Prospect.
+Terrex began the 3D seismic fieldwork on July 28, 2016, after regulatory approvals had been acquired and an archeological review of the survey area had been completed.
+It is expected the field data acquisition will be completed by October 18th, after which the data will then be processed and interpreted by other contractors.
 Once this Survey project has been completed and the results reported to the South Australian government, our work commitment for the second year of the License and a portion of our work commitment for the third year will have been satisfied.
-For Terrex's services, we will pay a "turnkey price" of approximately AU\$3,057,000 (approximately US\$2,287,000 based on the average exchange rate for the five business days preceding the date of this Report).
-We expect that the Survey, in combinations with the expenses associated with required pre- and post-field work, will largely deplete the funds raised in our recent debt financing transaction completed on May 27, 2016.
-As a result, we will continue the activities described in the section captioned "Liquidity and Capital Requirements."
+For Terrex's services, we will have paid a "turnkey price" of approximately AU\$3,057,000 (approximately US\$2,341,000 based on the average exchange rate actually received for 90% of the turnkey price, which has already been paid).

+The Nike 3D Seismic Survey, in combinations with the expenses associated with the pre- and post-field work, has depleted most of the funds raised in our debt financing transaction completed on May 27, 2016.
+Unless additional debentures are sold or other funds are raised our ongoing general working capital needs will largely deplete the funds raised in the second debt financing completed on August 16, 2016 by January 31, 2017.
+As a result, we continue the funding activities described in the section captioned "Liquidity and Capital Requirements."

 In the remainder of this Report, Australian dollar amounts are prefaced by "AU\$" while United States dollar amounts are prefaced simply by "\$" or (when used in close proximity to Australian dollar amounts) by "US\$."
 When United States dollar amounts are given as equivalents of Australian dollar amounts, such United States dollar amounts are approximations only and not exact figures.
-During the three months ended May 31, 2016 exchange rate has varied from a low of US\$1.00/AU\$1.2801 to a high of US\$1.00/AU\$1.4021.
+During the three months ended August 31, 2016 exchange rate has varied from a low of US\$1.00/AU\$1.2968 to a high of US\$1.00/AU\$1.3814.